OpenCollarTeam/opencollarteam.github.io/How-To-Update-Your-OpenCollar.md

 * Rez or wear the collar
 * Rez the updater.
 * In the collar menu go to Help / About or Help / Debug
 * Press update.
+Accept the permissions request.
 The update will begin.

 # V 4.X - 6.5
 This is a very easy update.